mdcatapult/py-mongo/README.md

 # Klein Mongo

-Module to allso simple instantiation of MongoDB from configuration
+Module to allow simple instantiation of MongoDB from configuration